GDBR: Label Recovery Attack Against Partial Gradient Encryption in Federated Learning: Related Work

+Analytical label recovery attacks aim to infer private label information from shared gradients in FL, often without reconstructing the input data itself.
+Since the gradients of the final fully-connected (FC) layer are highly correlated with the one-hot encoded labels, adversaries can exploit this property to recover label distributions.

-In addition to data reconstruction via solving optimization problems, analytical label recovery attacks are also proposed to effectively reveal the private label distribution from gradient sharing.
-Zhao et al. \cite{zhao2020idlg} introduce iDLG, which discovers the correlation between the gradient of the last FC layer and the one-hot label.
-Yin et al. \cite{yin2021see} propose GI to recover the labels by selecting the rows with the minimum values in the gradient of the last FC layer.
-Dang et al. \cite{dang2021revealing} present RLG to distinguish the target class by separating the columns of the gradient w.r.t. weights in the output layer.
-Geng et al. \cite{geng2021towards} propose ZLG to estimate the posterior probabilities and extracted features of the last layer from auxiliary data to restore class-wise labels.
-Wainakh et al. \cite{wainakh2022user} design LLG by utilizing both the direction and magnitude of the gradient w.r.t. weights in the FC layer to determine the overall impact factor and class-wise offset, and then restore the labels one by one.
-Ma et al. \cite{ma2023instancewise} devise iLRG to derive the embedding features and Softmax probabilities of the output layer and solve linear equations for label recovery.
+Zhao et al.~\cite{zhao2020idlg} introduce {iDLG}, which leverages the relationship between the last layer's gradients and the label encoding to directly recover labels.
+Building on this, Yin et al.~\cite{yin2021see} propose {GI}, identifying the rows with minimum values in the final FC layer's gradient as the target class.
+Dang et al.~\cite{dang2021revealing} present {RLG}, which infers the target class by analyzing the columns of the gradient with respect to the output layer's weights.
+Geng et al.~\cite{geng2021towards} develop {ZLG}, using auxiliary data to estimate posterior probabilities and extract last-layer features for classwise label restoration.
+Wainakh et al.~\cite{wainakh2022user} design {LLG}, combining both the direction and magnitude of gradients to compute an overall impact factor and classwise offset, enabling sequential label recovery.
+Ma et al.~\cite{ma2023instancewise} propose {iLRG}, which derives embedding features and softmax probabilities from the output layer and solves linear systems to recover batch-wise labels.

-However, all these attacks rely on the gradients of the final FC layer.
-Specifically, iDLG, GI and RLG can only recover non-repeating labels of the training data, while iRLG requires the gradient w.r.t. the bias term for feature restoration.
+Despite their differences, all these attacks rely fundamentally on access to the gradients of the final FC layer.
+Notably, iDLG, GI, and RLG are restricted to recovering non-repeating labels in the training batch, while iLRG requires additional gradients with respect to the biases for accurate feature restoration.